rexfordessilfie/nextjs-handler-middleware/README.md

       // Do something after executing the request...(e.g log request duration, emit some analytics, etc.)
     })
     ```
-3. Finally, wrap the middleware around an Next.js API file:
+3. Finally, wrap the middleware around an Next.js API handler in a pages/api file:
     ```typescript
     // pages/api/hello.ts
-    import { myMiddleware } from "lib/middleware"
+    import { myMiddleware } from "lib/path/to/your/middleware/my-middleware.ts"

     export default myMiddleware(function handler(req, res) {
       // Access properties provided by the middleware